mirror-shades/popaman/README.md

 python build.py
 ```

-The Portman installation executable will create an installation directory in the current working directory.
-It also accepts optional arguments to specify the installation directory, force overwrite an existing installation, or skip adding Portman to the PATH.
+The popaman installation executable will create an installation directory in the current working directory.
+It also accepts optional arguments to specify the installation directory, force overwrite an existing installation, or skip adding popaman to the PATH.

 ```
-./install-portman.exe [directory] [-f] [-no-path]
+./install-popaman.exe [directory] [-f] [-no-path]
 ```

 - `directory`: Optional.
 Specify the installation directory.
 - `-f`: Force overwrite an existing installation.
-- `-no-path`: Skip adding Portman to the system PATH.
+- `-no-path`: Skip adding popaman to the system PATH.

-## Using Portman
+## Using popaman

-Portman provides a simple command-line interface to manage your portable applications.
+popaman provides a simple command-line interface to manage your portable applications.

 ### Installing a Package

 To install a package, use the `install` command followed by the package source.
 Packages can be installed from local directories, executable files, compressed archives, or URLs.

 ```
-portman install <package path> [options]
+popaman install <package path> [options]
 ```

 Options: